August 3

 Harvey Firestone incorporated his tire company in Akron, Ohio, betting on the future of the burgeoning automobile industry.
 By securing an exclusive contract to supply tires for Henry Ford’s Model T, Firestone transformed his startup into a global titan and helped standardize the mass-produced rubber tire as a staple of modern transportation.

-Macedonian rebels in Krusevo proclaimed a republic that lasted ten days before Ottoman forces arrived, burned the tow…
+Macedonian rebels in Krusevo proclaimed an independent republic that lasted just ten days before Ottoman forces arriv…

-Macedonian rebels in Krusevo proclaimed a republic that lasted ten days before Ottoman forces arrived, burned the town, and killed hundreds.
-The 1903 Krusevo Manifesto promised equality regardless of religion or ethnicity — a vision crushed in a week but mythologized for a century as the foundation of Macedonian national identity.
+Macedonian rebels in Krusevo proclaimed an independent republic that lasted just ten days before Ottoman forces arrived, burned the town to the ground, and killed hundreds of residents.
+The 1903 Krusevo Manifesto promised equality regardless of religion or ethnicity, articulating a vision of multiethnic democracy that the Ottoman Empire would not tolerate.
+Though crushed almost immediately, the uprising and its manifesto were mythologized for a century as the foundational moment of Macedonian national identity and are commemorated as the Republic Day of North Macedonia.

 Judge Kenesaw Mountain Landis slapped Standard Oil of Indiana with a record $29.4 million fine for accepting illegal …